PXLRoboticsLab/ROSinDocker/README.md

 Launch an instance of the turtlebot , this may take a while to load into gazebo so dont freak out of your gazebo stays black for a couple of minutes.
 The load time decreases a lot after the first time.

 6: roslaunch turtlebot_gazebo turtlebot_world.launch

+The result should look like this : https://imgur.com/a/bYLPT

 The next command allows you to take control of the turtlebot